-► To modify an existing user group:
+To modify an existing user group:

-- 1. From the Group page, change the appropriate fields and set the appropriate permissions. - 2.
-Set the Permissions for the group.
+- 1. From the Group page, change the appropriate fields and set the appropriate permissions. - Set the Permissions for the group.
 Select the checkboxes before the permissions you want to assign to all of the users belonging to this group.
-See Setting Permissions (on page 104). - 3.
-Set the Port Permissions.
+See Setting Permissions. - Set the Port Permissions.
 Specify the server ports that can be accessed by users belonging to this group (and the type of access).
-See Setting Port Permissions (on page 102). - 4.
+See Setting Port Permissions (on page 107). - 4.
 Set the IP ACL (optional).
 This feature limits access to the Dominion KX II device by specifying IP addresses.
-See Group-Based IP ACL (Access Control List) (on page 102). - 5.
-Click OK. - ► To delete a user group:
+See Group-Based IP ACL (Access Control List) (on page 108). - 5.
+Click OK.

+► To delete a user group: